kkanzelmeyer/alfred-garage-node/README.md

 A simple wake up light built with Chip and Johnny Five

 ## Contributing
-To install and develop on a regular computer, install dependencies with
+To install and develop, install dependencies with
 ```
-npm install --only=dev
+yarn
 ```